 Orange tickets are not really promoted or explained on the English version of the DSB website but DSB savings tickets will show up when ticking the “Show me Orange tickets” box when searching journeys.

-For tourists and short-term visitors to Denmark, buying the tickets online from DSB in English is generally the easiest way to buy Danish railway tickets.
+For tourists and short-term visitors to Denmark, buying the tickets online from DSB in English and Omio (which often shows buses too) are generally the easiest ways to buy Danish railway tickets.
 The app and other options generally work only in Danish – prices are the same though.

 Travel by Bus from Copenhagen to Odense